uixcoder/DevOps_online_2022Q1Q2/FinalProject/readme.md

 ![d1](img/d1.png)

-[My forked version of project](https://github.com/uixcoder/spring-framework-petclinic) has some small changes (related to the default database selection) in **pom.xml** file as i done 2 variants of deployment.
+[My forked version of project](https://github.com/uixcoder/spring-framework-petclinic) has some small changes (related to the default database selection) in **pom.xml** file as i done 2 variants of the deployment.

 ## Main Stages on working with Deployments: